 Among the cigar brands they produce are, Flor Isla, Calixto Lopez, Tabacalera Isabela, Tabacalera, 1881, and Alhambra.
 Other popular brands that are produced in the Philippines include Indepencia 1898 and Flor de Filippinas.

 Currently, tobacco varieties such as Native, Burley, Turkish and Virgina are grown in the Philippines, with Virginia being the most common.
-Though Philippine tobacco is often incorporated in blends with tobaccos from other nations, it is also capable as standing on its own as a puro.
+Though Philippine tobacco is often incorporated in blends with tobaccos from other nations, it is also capable as standing on its own as a puro cigar.

-Known as ‘the Manila cigar’, Philippine cigars are typically characterized by a lighter shade of wrapper and are mild and smooth, with a subtle mix of floral, nutty, and toasty notes, finishing with a sweet aftertaste.
+Still known as ‘the Manila cigar’, Philippine cigars are typically characterized by a lighter shade of wrapper and are mild and smooth, with a subtle mix of floral, nutty, and toasty notes, often finishing with a sweet aftertaste.

 Though cigars from the Philippines are once again enjoying a growing reputation in international markets, they have been a staple in many markets for decades now.
-In Canada for example, distributor House Of Horvath has provided millions of Tabacalera Incorporada’s ‘Manila cigars’ to Canadians for over 40 years.
+In Canada for example, distributor House Of Horvath has provided millions of Tabacalera Incorporada’s cigars to Canadians for over 40 years.

 In comparison to the world’s leading cigar nations, Philippine cigars are very affordable and offer excellent value for a handmade cigar from a country with such a rich, storied history in tobacco.